-Some critics use the term 'Profile' to call the Literary Pen-Portrait.
-Others classify it under the literature of 'Biography' or 'Autobiography'.
-In modern criticism, several studies distinguish between 'Autobiography' and ' Literary Portrait' and between the 'Literary Pen-Portrait' and the 'Press Pen-Portrait'.
-While the Press Pen-portrait is mostly dominated by the imprint of 'news-report' , the 'Literary Pen-Portrait' deals with the feelings, emotions, aspirations, dreams, and sufferings that wave within the souls of people.
-It is also overwhelmed by the subjective impressionistic style.
+Some critics use the term “profile” to refer to the literary pen-portrait, while others classify it under the literature of “biography” or “autobiography.”
+In modern criticism, several studies distinguish between “autobiography” and “literary portrait” and between the “literary pen-portrait” and the “press pen-portrait.”
+While the press pen-portrait is mostly to be found in news report, the literary pen-portrait deals with the feelings, emotions, aspirations, dreams, and sufferings to be found within people’s souls.
+It is also shaped by the subjective impressionistic style.

-The Main Technical Features Features of the Literary Pen-Portrait
+The Main Technical Features of the Literary Pen-Portrait

-The main characteristics of the literary portrait include: focusing on some distinguishing human attributes of each person; connecting the cognitive/ cultural with the human; connecting the character with the space that it belongs to and the symbolical indications of its relationship with the place; taking care of the beauty of the language and the description of the character considering that Portrait is a descriptive art that is dominated by the aesthetic function; formulating the description in a narrative language and a contemplative tone; depending on the memory and direct and real life experience; guaranteeing the artistic techniques of narration and imagination besides the historical events.
+The main characteristics of the literary pen-portrait include focusing on certain distinguishing human attributes of each person; connecting the cognitive/ cultural with the human; connecting the character with the space to which they belong and the symbolic indications of their relationship with the place; a focus on the beauty of language and the description of the character, considering that the portrait is a descriptive art that is dominated by the aesthetic function; formulating the description in narrative language and a contemplative tone; drawing on memory and direct and real-life experience; guaranteeing the artistic techniques of narration and imagination besides the historical events.

 The Pioneering Writers of the Literary Pen-Portrait

-The Arab literary movement witnessed the interest of some pioneering writers in writing about the marginalized and the smashed people within the art of literary pen-portrait.
-The pioneer of this art in the twentieth century was the Egyptian talented writer Abd al-'Aziz al-Bishri (1886-1943). al-Bishri was born in Cairo and died there.
-He studied at al-Azhar, worked in different jobs and occupied different ranks, the last of which was an 'administrative observer' at the Arab Academy for the Arabic Language in Cairo.
-He was called "The Leader of the Ironists/ Sheikh al-Sakhireen" due to his inclination to humor and sarcasm.
-Others called him 'Leader of the Rotten/ Sheikh al-Mu'affinin' due to his interest in writing about a lot of the groups of the poor people such as 'beggars', shoe-blacks, mourners at funerals, callers at weddings and Kor’an readers.
-He was influenced by the experiences of the classical authors such as Abd Allah Ibn al-Muqaffa' (724-759 CE) and al-Jahiz (775-868 CE).
+The Arab literary movement saw certain groundbreaking authors take an interest in writing about the marginalized and the oppressed within the art of the literary pen-portrait.
+The pioneer of this art in the twentieth century was the talented Egyptian writer Abd al-'Aziz al-Bishri (1886-1943).
+Al-Bishri was born in Cairo and died there.
+He studied at al-Azhar, worked various jobs and held different ranks, the last of which was as an “administrative observer” at the Arab Academy for the Arabic Language in Cairo.
+He was dubbed “The Leader of the Ironists/ Sheikh al-Sakhireen” due to his inclination towards humor and sarcasm.
+Others called him the “Leader of the Rotten/ Sheikh al-Mu'affinin,” inspired by his interest in writing about many groups of poor people, such as beggars, shoeblacks, mourners at funerals, callers at weddings and Kor’an readers.
+He was influenced by the experiences of the classical authors, such as Abd Allah Ibn al-Muqaffa' (724-759 CE) and al-Jahiz (775-868 CE).

-Abd al-Aziz al-Bishri wrote a number of essays under the title Fi al-Mir'ah /In the Mirror and published it in the magazine al-Siyasa al-'Usbou'iyya/ The Weekly Politics" and published these articles in a book that carried the same title.
-Al-Bishri dealt in these essays with different persons, who were mostly Egyptian celebrities in his age including, politicians, such as: Sa'd Zaghlul (1858-1927), Adli Yakan (1864-1933) and intellectuals such as: Ahmad Lutfi al-Sayyid (1872-1963), and authors such as: Hafiz Ibrahim (1872-1932), Ahmad Shawqi (1868-1932), and artists, such as Composer Sayyed Darweesh (1892-1923).
-Besides, he was well-known by his famous book al-Mukhtar/ The Selected, in which he introduced pen-portraits to a large number of marginalized and smashed human types.
-The wonderful introductions to the book al-Mukhtar /The Selected in its two parts were written by the Lebanese writer Khalil Motran (1872-1949) and the Egyptian writer Taha Hussein (1889-1973) .
+Abd al-Aziz al-Bishri wrote a number of essays under the title Fi al-Mir'ah /In the Mirror and published them in the magazine al-Siyasa al-'Usbou'iyya/ The Weekly Politics and in a book that carried the same title.
+In these essays, al-Bishri explored various individuals, mostly Egyptian celebrities of his era, including politicians such as Sa'd Zaghlul (1858-1927), Adli Yakan (1864-1933), intellectuals such as Ahmad Lutfi al-Sayyid (1872-1963), authors such as Hafiz Ibrahim (1872-1932) and Ahmad Shawqi (1868-1932), and artists such as composer Sayyed Darweesh (1892-1923).
+Besides this, he was well-known for his famous book al-Mukhtar/ The Selected, in which he introduced pen-portraits of a large number of marginalized and oppressed people.
+The wonderful introductions to the two-part book al-Mukhtar /The Selected were written by the Lebanese writer Khalil Motran (1872-1949) and the Egyptian writer Taha Hussein (1889-1973).